TRThurman/EXPRESSsuite/README.md

 - Types and documentation on hover

 ## Syntax Styling
-Many features to make viewing and editing of files have been implemented including
+Many features to make viewing and editing of files have been implemented, including
 - Syntax highlighting
 - Folding of braced blocks
-- Automatick bracket matching
+- Automatic bracket matching
 - Indentation of nested regions
 - Checking for valid spelling of entities
 - Colorization of items